Urs Odermatt: Der böse Onkel

-"Odermatt has looked around, and as an author has created a hybrid of Kroetzen’s village tragedies with Ravenhill’s beat-up Brit furore, then throws in Castorf’s- savagery and splatter movie – an overloaded but polemical attempt.
+"Odermatt has looked around, and as an author has created a hybrid of Kroetzen's village tragedies with Ravenhill's beat-up Brit furore, then throws in Castorf's- savagery and splatter movie – an overloaded but polemical attempt.
 As an experienced director he has condensed his theatrical debut into a pacy example of the grotesque.
 Rather than descending into banal denunciation, in a host of excellently choreographed scenes, he conjures up deeply affecting dreamlike and nightmarish images onto the stage.
-As a result,in the plays best moments, all the controversial issues suddenly appear to be linked.
+As a result, in the play's best moments, all the controversial issues suddenly appear to be linked.
 The stage setting then proceeds to turn into a bizarre analysis of time, becoming a dark, glittering essay on sexuality and power."
 (Otto Paul Burkhardt: Liebst du mich?
 Ja, ich dich auch – Urs Odermatt inszeniert seinen Theatererstling als Furioso über Sexualität und Macht, Reutlinger Nachrichten, 29.
 April 2002).